who we are

 Bob and his wife, Chris, were married in 1986 and have one adult son, Taylor who is married to Nicole.

 Why Baptizing Your Child Matters: Understanding the Benefits of Covenant Baptism.

 A Strategy to Enhance the Gospel Ministry of the PCA outside the Non-Hispanic White Majority

 Dan has studied music for a quarter century and has served as a church musician for more than a decade.
 He has led music at Trinity Presbyterian in Charlottesville, Virginia, at Grace Presbyterian in Lexington, Virginia, and at Crossroads Presbyterian in Dumfries, Virginia.
 He holds a Bachelor’s Degree in Music Performance from Washington & Lee University, where he studied piano and voice and toured with the University Chamber Singers on three continents.

-When he’s not making music, Dan has a full-time law practice at Berger Montague in Philadelphia, where he represents employees in high-stakes litigation.
+When he’s not making music, Dan has a full-time law practice at Jackson Lewis P.C. in Philadelphia, where he defends employers and executives in high-stakes litigation.

 Chris spent her childhood on a farm in central Illinois enjoying all things peaceful.
 That was until she met her husband Bob, a pastor, and began a three-decade ministry adventure.
 Together they have worked with students in Chattanooga, TN and Winter Springs, FL, served a church in Ormond Beach, FL and planted a church in Newnan, GA.
 Chris has taught Science in all levels of secondary education, and has a special place in her heart for teenagers and young college students.
 In 2013, Chris received a Master of Arts in Counseling from Reformed Theological Seminary in Orlando, FL.
 She and Bob have one son, married to a very special daughter-in-law, who live in Nashville, TN.